-A Term Sheet is a letter of intent outlining the basic terms and conditions under which an investment will be made.
-It is essentially a brief understanding between the founders and the potential investor(s) and is usually not binding in nature.
+A Term Sheet is a non-binding document outlining the basic terms and conditions under which an investment will be made.
+It is essentially a brief understanding between the founders and the potential investor(s).
 The document summarizes the key points of the commercial agreement set by both parties, before actually executing the definitive agreement(s) and initiating the time-consuming due diligence.

 While term sheets vary for different companies, investors, and even between rounds, there are a few essential terms that should be kept in mind in any fundraising round as they are crucial and most importantly, negotiable.

-Valuation is expressed in terms of pre-money and post-money values.
+Valuation is expressed in terms of pre-money and post-money.
 The pre-money valuation is the company’s valuation before the new investment and is a vital factor for determining the price per share at which the new investors will be subscribing to the securities of the company.
-The post-money is simply equal to the pre-money valuation plus the amount of the new investment.
+The post-money valuation is simply equal to the pre-money valuation plus the amount of the new investment.

-A key tool to attract and retain talent in companies is by granting equity ownership to the employees.
-Granting ESOPs to employees can have multifold benefits as the employees gain vested interest in the company.
-Investors often require the promoters to organize a sizeable option pool prior to their investment so that their shareholding in the company does not dilute in the event that the company decides to grant ESOPs.
+A key tool to attract and retain talent in a company is by granting equity ownership to the employees.
+Granting ESOPs (Employee Stock Option Pool) to employees can have multifold benefits as the employees gain vested interest in the company.
+Investors often require the promoters to organize a sizable option pool prior to their investment so that their shareholding in the company does not dilute in the event that the company decides to grant ESOPs.
 Option pools are notional in nature and can either come directly out of the promoter shareholding or by creating a separate pool which is reflected on the fully diluted shareholding pattern of the company.